The 10 Worst Moreno Valley Suburbs For 2022

 • High rate of uninsured families

-FYI: We defined a suburb as being within 30 miles of Moreno Valley.
+We defined a suburb as any town within 30 miles of Moreno Valley.

-Additionally, we limited the analysis to places that have over 5,000 people.
+We also limited the analysis to places with over 5,000 people.
 This left us with a grand total of 34 suburbs to evaluate around Moreno Valley.

-And finally, we crowned the city with the worst quality of life index the "Worst Suburb near Moreno Valley."
-We're lookin' at you, San Bernardino.
-You can download the data here.
+And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near Moreno Valley.”
+We’re looking at you, Banning.

-Well there you have it -- the worst of the 'burbs surrounding Moreno Valley with San Bernardino casting itself ahead of the pack.
+Well there you have it — the worst of the ‘burbs surrounding Moreno Valley with Banning casting itself ahead of the pack.

-As we mentioned earlier, the suburbs around Moreno Valley aren't all bad.
-El Cerrito takes the cake as the best place to live around Moreno Valley.
+As we mentioned earlier, the suburbs around Moreno Valley aren’t all bad.
+Eastvale takes the cake as the best place to live around Moreno Valley.

 • Eastvale